 International students are required to submit the scores of the Test of English as a Foreign Language (TOEFL).

 Apply online through Notre Dame’s online graduate application.

-Early admission applications must be submitted by December 11, 2021.
+Early admission applications should be submitted by December 16, 2022.